 Related Read: Kid Friendly Smokies: Schoolhouse Gap Trail

 The area around the bridge collects the running water into several small pools.
 This area was extremely popular with kids and adults alike.
-It seems no one could resist dipping their feet in.
+It seems no one could resist dipping their feet in the cool water.
 In the same upper area, there are also plenty of rocks to sit on, if you’d like to pack a picnic lunch.
 Access to the lower portion of the falls requires a steep hike down the mountain, which is not, in my opinion, suitable for kids.

 As much as I don’t want to be cliche, I have to go with the crowd and say that I absolutely LOVED this trail and can’t wait to go back.
-Even baby A enjoyed himself, although he didn’t like his feet in the water!
+Even baby A enjoyed himself, although the water just wasn’t his jam!
 Happy hiking!

 Check out more local Smoky Mountain fun!